adhirajpandey/Deployments-Tracker/README.md

 # Deployments-Tracker
 ## Description
-This python tools helps in tracking uptime of your project deployments and regulary sends update on discord channel.
+This applicaation helps in tracking uptime of your project deployments and regulary sends updates.
+Uses Notion API to fetch deployment details and Discord API to send status notification to discord channel.

 ## Usage
 0. Create a custom notion integration, [referece](https://developers.notion.com/docs/create-a-notion-integration)